vanesa/kid-o/README.md

 * keeping accurate and up-to-date information about each child in a central sharable CMS
 * managing child profiles without internet access (via SMS)
 * structures a child's information in an easily editable format
-* organizes information such as name, age, home situation, etc.
+* organizes information such as name, age, home situation, school year etc.
 * makes it easy to visualize a child's home location on a map even when no address is available
+* makes it easy to add the orresponding godparent to the child profile, if available

 Kid-O will be tested by the children's aid project [Dominiño](http://www.dominino.de) in the Dominican Republic.